1939 Auckland Rugby League season: Papakura Rugby League Club

 In late January the Papakura club wrote to the Papakura Borough Council thanking them for the use of the council's “coppers” at their recent picnic.
 They held their seventh annual meeting on February 28 at the Windsor Theatre in Papakura with “about 60 players” in attendance with president Mr. L. McVeigh presiding.
 Their report “disclosed a membership of 168, a record for the club” which included 131 playing members and 14 honorary members.
 The Papakura Amateur Athletic Club had presented a cup to the club to award to the boy who scored the greatest number of points and it was won by Des Bilkey.
 The club was aiming to field seven teams and their senior sides would begin training the following week.
 Negative comment was made regarding the reserve grade side with it stated “some members playing if and when, they felt inclined.
 Why should the club cater for any player who would let his team mates down’ selectors should know what to do with those who prefer racing to football”.
 Mention was also made of the trips taken during the season to Whangarei and Rotorua, while the third annual picnic had 500 people in attendance.
 The ladies social committee had organised many dances through the 1938 season and they were thanked.
 The club decided to make the subscription fee 7/6 for seniors and 5/- for juniors.
 Mr R Walsh had stated that only about 50 percent of the club had paid their fees the previous season.
 The annual report showed a credit balance of £118, though a heavy cost to the club was that of transport which amounted to £150.
-The total receipts were £294 and the clubs assets were valued at £69.
+The total receipts were £294 and the club's assets were valued at £69.
 The following officers were elected:- Patron, Mr Hugh A. Pollock; president, Mr L. McVeigh; vice presidents, Messrs.
 W.H.D.
 Jack, S.N.
 Godden, W. Cornthwaite, S. Deery, M.J.
 Dobbing, J. Foggarty, sen., W. Human, E. Kemp, P. Hammond, F.J.
 Verner, C.H.
 Chamberlain, G.H.
 Davis, J. McVeigh, J. Wishart, S.D.
 Rice, S. Evans, C.W.
 Jackson, L. Fountain, F. Haynes; secretary to be appointed; treasurer, Mr R. Walsh; club captain, Mr. F. Osborne; committee, Messrs.
 B. Williams, W. Galloway, G. Wilson, V. Ashby, E.C.
 Dillicar, S. Schartzfeger, W. Leighton, S.N.
 Godden, L. Lacassie.
 At the Papakura Borough Council's meeting in mid March the Papakura club applied for the use of Prince Edward Park for the season, starting on April 1 with training to commence “almost at once”.
 The rent for the use of the park for the season was set at £10.